 Section Number Section Name Description Section 11 Creating DCE Executables This section contains the instructions on how to create the emulated client or server executables for the DCE Package.
-Appendix A Administrative CLUI Commands This appendix describes the CLUI commands used to perform administrative processes.
+Appendix A Administrative Commands This appendix describes the CLUI and TCL commands used to perform administrative processes.
 Appendix B Example Installation Files This appendix contains examples of the delivered files used to install the MYNAH System.
-Appendix C Building the DCE Emulated Client and Emulated Server Appendix D QA Partner Configuration Options This appendix lists available QA Partner configuration options Appendix E Architecture This appendix contains some background information on the MYNAH System architecture.
+Appendix C Building the DCE Emulated Client and Emulated Server This appendix describes the steps required to manually build the DCE emulated client and the emulated server executables using the tools developed by the MYNAH System if you do not use the program described in Section 11.
+Appendix D QA Partner Configuration Options This appendix lists available QA Partner configuration options Appendix E Architecture This appendix contains some background information on the MYNAH System architecture.